sinhui99/FinalYearProject-sinhui/README.md

 # FinalYearProject-sinhui
 This is a guide on how to build the system step by step

-For those who not intend to rebuild the system from scratch, kindly skip to instruction 6.
-For those who intend to only test the model with testing set, kindly skip to instrcution .
+For those who intend to only test the model with testing set and saved model, kindly skip to instruction 11.
 1. Download the youtube-dl package.
 For Windows user, please go to folder ForWindowsUser.
 For Mac user, please go to folder ForMacUser.

 2. The package includes the videos download script, named download.bat (Windows) or download.sh (Mac).